Agricultural technology: Middle Ages

 The Middle Ages bequeathed significant agricultural progress.
 Concepts like crop rotation and the three-field system enhanced soil fertility and crop yields, while the introduction of the heavy plow, driven by draft animals, facilitated the cultivation of previously uncultivated lands.

 Industrial Revolution

 A major turning point for agricultural technology is the Industrial Revolution, which introduced agricultural machinery to mechanise agricultural labour, greatly increasing farm worker productivity.
 Revolutionary inventions like the seed drill, mechanical reaper, and steam-powered tractors reshaped the farming landscape.
 This period also witnessed the establishment of agricultural societies and colleges dedicated to advancing farming methodologies.
-In modern mechanised agriculture powered machinery has replaced many farm jobs formerly carried out by manual labour or by working animals such as oxen, horses and mules.
+In modern mechanised agriculture powered machinery has replaced many farm jobs formerly carried out by manual labour or by working animals such as oxen, horses, and mules.

 Advances in the 19th century included the development of modern weather forecasting and invention of barbed wire.
-Improvement to portable engines and threshing machines led to their widespread adoption.
+Improvement to sportable engines and threshing machines led to their widespread adoption.
 Guano became a popular fertilizer in the 1800s and was widely extracted for this purpose.
 Guano use rapidly declined after 1910 with the development of the Haber–Bosch process for extracting nitrogen from the atmosphere.